Mocab/Mocab/README.md

 ### About Me:

 - ✍🏻 Currently learning Python
-- ⚡ Interested in many fields, including electronics, computer science, robotics and AI
+- ⚡ Interested in many fields including: electronics, computer science, robotics and AI
 - 💻 Tech enthusiast
 - 🔨 Loves to dissect circuit boards and electronics
 - 🤖 Planning to study computer engineering